skmahanthi/build-a-supergraph/README.md

 - A Github account
 - An Apollo GraphOS account (free!)
+- An account for either:
-- A Google Cloud account
+  - Google Cloud Platform (GCP)
+  - Amazon Web Services (AWS)

 ## What you'll build